bkeegs/bkeegs.github.io/_posts/2017-02-06-atxmega-breakout.markdown

 This is a simple breakout for the ATXMEGA32C4-AUR microcontroller ([digi-key](https://www.digikey.com/product-detail/en/microchip-technology/ATXMEGA32C4-AUR/ATXMEGA32C4-AURCT-ND/4119397)).
 I plan on using it as a development platform to integrate this micro in other projects.

-Update 2/12/17 -
-Two PCBs built up, now working on the firmware for this board.

 <br>